It is indeed a fact that physical appearance is the first thing human beings take in when they first meet someone.

 The crux of the matter is that we need to be able to accept ourselves first if we expect others to do the same.
 Yes, self-acceptance means our less than desirable attributes as well.

-Women who are genuinely happy with who they are despite their flaws can find the confidence to be seen as they are despite ever-changing societal norms.
+Women who are genuinely happy with who they are despite—or in spite of—their flaws can find the confidence to be seen as they are despite ever-changing societal norms.
 These are the women who authentically radiate Beauty.

 The conundrum is that this self-compassion and self-love are not easy to achieve in a culture where entire industries benefit from our fears and feelings of inferiority.